arjunbalussery/fraud_transaction_detector/README.md

 *   `main.py`: A FastAPI application that serves the machine learning model via REST endpoints.
 *   `stimulator.py`: A script to simulate real-time transactions and trigger the n8n workflow.
-*   `creditcard.csv`: The dataset used for training the fraud detection model.
+*   `creditcard.csv`: The dataset used for training the fraud detection model. **Note:** This file is not included in the repository.
+See the instructions below to download it.

 ## Getting Started

 ### Prerequisites

 *   Python 3.7+
+*   Docker
 *   An active n8n instance (cloud or self-hosted)
-*   Access to the Gemini API
+*   Access to the Gemini API (Optional)

 ### Installation